 - Enter the note in the Patient NOTE field on the left.

-- Click OK to send the note to the Pinboard, then drag the note to the schedule.
+- Click OK to send the note to the pinboard.
+Drag the note to the schedule.

 - Once the note has been handled, set it complete, or delete it.

-Patient note color is set in Setup, Definitions, Appointment Colors.
+Set patient note color in Definitions: Appointment Colors.
 This overrides provider and appointment type color and will change when the note is set complete.

 General Notes: General notes that are not attached to a patient can also show in the Appointments module.
 For example, add notes about office schedule changes, staff out, holidays, meetings, notes to staff, etc.

 - Create a new patient called Miscellaneous, Notes or something similar.
 Remember that the displayed format will be Last Name, First Name.

 - Select the note patient and schedule an appointment or create a NOTE for Patient.
 On the Edit Appointment window, enter the note in the Appointment Note field.